The story of Ampélia is about a meeting, a challenge and a conviction.

 The lots are next run off into barrels for the malo-lactic fermentation.
 The skins are pressed in a vertical hydraulic press.

-100% in barrels, a third of which are new, a third are second-fill barrels and the rest are third-fill barrels.
+Mostly in barrel, in equal proportions of new, second-fill and third-fill barrels.
 The barrel ageing process lasts 12 to 18 months.

 Ageing potential in bottle